nkahe/viperoffice/README.md

 # ViperOffice

-ViperOffice is an extension for LibreOffice and OpenOffice that brings subset of Vi/(Neo)Vim key bindings for navigation and editing text.
+ViperOffice is an extension for LibreOffice and OpenOffice Writer that brings subset of Vi/(Neo)Vim text editor's text editing and navigation capabilities to word processing.
 It is written in Python.
-It currently supports only Writer.

 This is a new project under development and in it's early stages.
 There isn't enough supported features yet to be really useful and breakage can happen.
 Code hasn't been